Aura67/Switch-Firmware/README.md

 ## [Download latest releases from the page.](https://github.com/Aura67/Switch-Firmware/releases)

-# How do you install the Firmware?
+# How do you Install the Firmware?

 - 1: Download my last Releases
 - 2: unpack the Firmware with winrar or 7zip